linode/docs/docs/tools-reference/custom-kernels-distros/custom-distro-on-kvm-linode.md

     Repeat these steps for any additional disk images you wish to make, such as a swap disk.

-3. Back at the Linode Dashboard, click on **Create a new Configuration Profile**.
+3. Select the **Create a new Configuration Profile** option.
 Assign a label, and select your disk images under **Block Device Assignment**.
-Remember this configuration, as you will need to modify your `/etc/fastab` file to match.
+Remember this configuration, as you will need to modify your `/etc/fstab` file to match.
 If you choose a device assignment other than `/dev/sda` for root device, be sure to update the **root / boot device** drop-down menu:

     [![A custom configuration profile..](/docs/assets/custom-distro-config-profile_small.png)](/docs/assets/custom-distro-config-profile.png)